 Then one night as I lay sleeping in bed I was suddenly and unexpectedly jolted awake by a very loud motor-like roaring sound with rumbling and grinding in the background.
 The first thought that entered my mind was that someone in one of the neighboring apartments had turned on a generator or some other kind of motor device.
 In the darkness I placed the palm of my hand against the wall to feel for a vibration.
 There was none.
 It soon dawned on me that the loud noise was not coming from someplace outside my head but was somehow being generated within the anatomy of my own head.
 It also soon dawned on me that there was no way to shut this noise off.
 If you can imagine it is like a loud motor roaring right next to a persons ear.
 Little did I know at the time that this newly added problem would be just as daunting a challenge as the post activation problems noted above.
 This new sound was not the beeps, hums, and other noises that are characteristic of the tinnitus that I know so well and have lived with for many years.
 I had never before experienced anything like this loud roaring and rumbling sound coming from within the confines of my own body and it seemed to come from a different source than the anatomy of my hearing structure.
 I could and can at this writing feel the effects of the roar reverberate through my entire body right down to the nerves in the soles of my feet with the nerves of my body having an electrified feel.
 It was(and is) a terrible feeling that seems to effect every aspect of my being.
 Even my taste buds are effected with only a dull, bland taste being experienced with even the spiciest of foods and my eyes being super sensitive to the normal brightness of lighting.
 This roaring sound often goes on for two or three days straight without any letup with the resulting physical exhaustion as well as having to have deal with the mental disturbances of the troublesome noise.
 Then after two or three days the noise will stop for a day or two and then without warning will start up again anytime during the day or night and so it goes on and on without any definite predictable pattern of occurrence.
 Sometimes the noise will start as a low rumbling sound and then build up to its full loudness while other times it will start suddenly in its full loudness as if someone had flicked a switch on.
 The roaring seems to have taken on a life of its own.
 The intended results of the strongest over-the-counter sleeping pills did not even begin to have any effect.
 After days and nights without sleep I was finally able to obtain a prescription for sleeping pills from an M.D. and that helped.

 Then after struggling with this new noise for days on end another new noise developed but unlike the roaring sound it came from somewhere in the anatomy of my right ear where I had had the CI.
-Also unlike the roaring this new sound was high pitched and went from a low volume to a very high volume as it ascended to a peak and then decreased in volume as it descended back to a low volume and it goes on and on for hours on end as unpredictable as the roaring with both noises sometimes occurring at the same time.
+Also unlike the roaring this was a high pitched whining sound that went from a low volume to a very high volume as it ascended to a peak and then decreased in volume as it descended back to a low volume and it goes on and on for hours on end as unpredictable as the roaring with both noises sometimes occurring at the same time.
 Visually this new noise would be like watching a roller coaster go up and down again and again.
 Not knowing the cause of this high pitched sound was another concern since no one could say for certain what the cause might be and a part of that concern was not knowing if this also was something permanent or what might develop in the future.
 With these two unwanted noises on top of all the other problems that I was dealing with since March 15th I realized that the CI surgery was indeed a failure and would not hold any advantages for me now or at any time in the future.
 Also with these problems going on for months on end with no known solutions in sight my quality of life was suffering which was beginning to affect my will to continue.
 Thoughts of suicide would occasionally creep into my mind as I worked through the moral and psychological impediments to such an act.
 But I eventually reasoned that there was no medical proof of permanence given for the symptoms that I was experiencing and therefore I imagined life as it was before March 15th being a possibility sometime in the future.
 I also knew that to sit and wait for a change in my condition would be doing nothing about the problem when it might be possible to somehow affect a change by being proactive.
 Seeking the advice of the staff surgeon I was told that an exact cause of the unwanted sounds could not be determined but the doctor thought that it was probably due to the anxiety of what I had recently been through.
 I had thought of that as a possibility before and it was a relief to think that it might not be something more serious and possibly more permanent.
 However, after thinking this over I realized that no tests had been done to determine the cause of the roaring sound, which was the most disturbing of the two noises, and therefore to be realistic I had to consider the doctor’s opinion to be just an opinion and therefore only an unproven possibility that was not based on any medically determined facts.
 I also had to consider the fact that not all doctors are always knowledgeable in every way that can be helpful to a patient.
 As you can possibly understand I was ready to grasp onto any kind of information that might hold a ray of hope and I framed my mind to work on the assumption that the noises were anxiety related.
 I carried a guarded optimism within myself that anxiety was the cause and reasoned that if the noises were indeed anxiety related then to reduce the anxiety would in turn reduce the noises.
 That left open a whole new area of possibilities of being able to reduce the troubling noises.

 I am going to veer off the main path for a moment to note a related and important problem.
 During a recent exam at a local hospital one of the nurses asked me the location where I had had my CI surgery so she could enter that information into the hospital records of my personal medical history.
 I told the nurse the location where I had had the CI surgery and she then left the room with that information.
-A short time later she returned and told me that she had contacted the VA Medical Center in Minneapolis and they have no record of my having a CI at that location.
+A short time later she returned and informed me that she had contacted the VA Medical Center in Minneapolis and they have no record of my having a CI at that location.
 Without knowing any details of the cause as to why there is no record of my having surgery at the VA in Minneapolis(if that is the case) I have to say that this situation presents a problem.
 The problem being if a person or persons with professional medical experience would decide to enquire as to the details regarding the reasons for the failed surgery and would contact the VA in Minneapolis only to be told that there is no record of my having surgery at their location it would make me appear as being untruthful in what I have written above.
 I will simply state that everything I noted above did happen without any exaggeration.
 In order to dispel with any myths about my not having surgery at the VA Medical Center in Minneapolis I post my release papers that were given to me at the date that I was released from the hospital:

 It is now going on five months since the surgery and activation with a full recovery from the effects still not in sight but with signs of improvement in some areas, it seems.
 My daily sessions of physical therapy will hopefully bring my balance back to what it was but at this writing I still noticeably pull to the right and left as I walk.
 I hope and pray it isn’t permanent.
 Those troublesome noises still persist in their agitation and it is difficult to determine their degree of persistence and severity as compared to my prior experience with them because the nature of the noises are so erratic and unpredictable.
 Just when it seems there might be signs of positive changes the noise comes back roaring with a vengeance.
 In spite of that I am still clinging toward an optimistic mindset hoping that the problems will eventually go away.
 But I believe that it is being realistic to question whether or not the noises are anxiety related as was suggested by the staff surgeon.
 For the most part I have learned to carry a ‘wait and see’ approach to the problems while forcing patience on myself because there is no other alternative.
 These aren’t problems that a person can walk away from or put off for another time as are many of our day-to-day problems.
 These problems are present day and night where-ever I happen to be.